Copay-Africa/copay-server/api_docs.md

 ### Payment Types (Public)

 **Note:** These endpoints are public and don't require authentication.
+Payment types are defined at the cooperative level and automatically apply to all rooms within that cooperative.

 #### Get All Payment Types

 **GET** `/payment-types` 🌍 *Public*

+**Description:** Retrieve all payment types for a specific cooperative.
+Payment types are defined at the cooperative level and apply to all rooms within that cooperative.

 **Query Parameters:**